Installing Signal – Private Messenger on your iPhone

 To make an encrypted video call, simply call someone as described above:

 and tap the video camera icon.
-You may have to allow Signal to access video from your camera.
+You may have to allow Signal to access your camera and microphone.
 This shares your video with your friend (your friend may have to do the same):

 How to Start an Encrypted Group Chat